DUI Dismissals & Not Guilty Verdicts

 Dismissals are great, but the exception, not the rule.

-We have found most Washington state law enforcement officers to be well trained on how to conduct a lawful DUI arrest.
+We have found most Washington state law enforcement officers do their jobs well enough to avoid a clearcut, fatal error that causes the case to be thrown out.
 However, they are all human and make mistakes.
 Thus, cases can be dismissed for a variety of reasons.
-Maybe there was not probable cause for police officer to stop you.
+Maybe there was not probable cause for the police officer to stop you.
 Maybe there was not probable cause to arrest.

-In the rare event that a case is dismissed, it is often because the police officer did something seriously wrong, like pull over a vehicle with a lawful reason.
+In the rare event that a case is dismissed, it is often because the police officer did something seriously wrong - like pull over a vehicle without a lawful reason.
 Washington state DUIs are not like traffic infractions, they do not get dismissed for very minor technicalities.

-When there is a legal problem with the case the prosecutor will often make an offer to reduce to the charges from DUI to something else, such as reckless or negligent driving first degree.
+When there is a legal problem with the case, the prosecutor will often make an offer to reduce to the charges from DUI to something else, such as reckless driving or negligent driving first-degree.

 Not Guilty - the best two words in the English Language.

-Not guilty verdicts are also wonderful - the are what keep us coming back to trial.
-They happen after the DUI judge or jury trial because the government has not been able to prove the case beyond a reasonable doubt.
+Not-guilty verdicts are also wonderful - they are what keep us coming back to trial.
+They happen when a judge or jury finds that the government has not been able to prove the case beyond a reasonable doubt.
 For a not guilty verdict to occur, either six members of a jury must find you not guilty, or the judge must find you not guilty.
-We have found that if a prosecutor believes that there is reasonable chance that you will be found not guilty, the prosecutor will make an offer to reduce the charges to reckless or negligent driving first degree.
+We have found that, if a prosecutor believes that there is a reasonable chance that you will be found not guilty, the prosecutor will make an offer to reduce the charges to reckless driving or negligent driving first degree.
 Again, you will have to make that hard decision about whether or not to take that offer, or roll the dice and go to trial.
 Yes, we will also help you make that decision and give you our opinion.
+Again, we are very confident in our trial skills and always respect a client's decision to go to trial.